bzap/wpm-dog/README.md

 ﻿# WPM.DOG

-A wip minimal typing test website
+wip typing test website

-To do:
+to do:

 - json import
 - themes via a popup at the bottom